zephyrproject-rtos/zephyr/doc/platform/basic_minuteia.rst

 .. _basic_minuteia:

-Platform Configuration: basic_minuteia
+Board Configuration: basic_minuteia
 ######################################

 Overview
 ********

-The Zephyr Kernel uses the basic_minuteia platform configuration to emulate the galileo platform (or something similar) running on QEMU.
+The Zephyr Kernel uses the basic_minuteia board configuration to emulate the galileo board (or something similar) running on QEMU.
 It provides support for an x86 Minute IA CPU and the following devices:

 * HPET